 The Samrat Yantra is believed to be the largest sundial in the world that is around 27 meters high.
 This installation can tell the exact time with great precision.
 Because of its gigantic size, the shadow can be seen moving at the rate of about 6 centimeters per minute.

 The Jayaprakash Yantra consists of hollow hemispheres with markings on its concave sides.
 This instrument is used to observe the position of the sun and other heavenly bodies.
-It acts as a check on the observatory instruments that has been divided into two identical parts so that they work every hour alternatively.
+It acts as a check on the observatory instruments that have been divided into two identical parts so that they work every hour alternatively.

 Jantar Mantar Delhi Timings

-The perfect time to visit Jantar Mantar are the months of September to March as the weather this time stays quite pleasant.
+The perfect time to visit Jantar Mantar is the months of September to March as the weather this time stays quite pleasant.
 The Jantar Mantar timings are 6 AM and close at 6 PM.

 It is open on all days of the week with an entry fee of Rs.
 15 per person for Indian citizens and Rs.200 per person for foreigners.